NCVotes/voters-ingestor/README.md

 To process and load the data for any existing downloaded files run `python manage.py voter_process`.
 This process can take a very long time, especially for the initial import of the files.

+Note: make sure that only one `voter_process` is running at any time.
+Otherwise, conflicts between the processes would result in unexpected behaviors such as issue https://github.com/NCVotes/voters-ingestor/issues/4